 As an entrepreneur, you have to know what you want.
-Lessen your self doubt and be confident about yourself.
+Lessen your self-doubt and be confident about yourself.

 You’re a woman.
 Take advantage of it.

 Being a woman and having a good balance of sense and sensibility is an asset in life, particularly when working in an industry that involves other people and their mental well-being.
 Wong Ming Lok thinks women can leverage their “femininity” to make hard times easier by being compassionate to ourselves and others.
-She believes that we should follow our heart and have faith in what we are doing.
+She believes that we should follow our hearts and have faith in what we are doing.
 We only live once, and we have to live it to the fullest.